 Love Yourself

-Our minds and bodies are the inherent abodes of the Holy Spirit.
-The Lord God, who indwells in us, demands that our minds and bodies be pure and worthy of His presence.
+Our minds and bodies are the inherent abodes of the Spirit of God.
+The Lord God, who dwells in us, demands that our minds and bodies be pure and worthy of his presence.
 We naturally take care of ourselves through feeding, bathing, exercise, healthy activities, and positive attitudes.

 But the problem arises when we love ourselves too much, which results in the degradation of our love of God and that of our neighbors.
 We often end up being selfish, conceited, and idolatrous as our priorities are directed toward satisfying our interests.
 Pride and many other sins stem from too much love of oneself over God and other people.